What are Anxiety Disorders? Different Types of Anxiety Disorders Explained

 Anxiety assessment (GAD-7)

 The GAD-7 is used to screen for generalised anxiety and determine its severity.
-While it’s primarily designed for generalised anxiety disorder, it can also provide insight into the severity of symptoms of other anxiety disorders.
+While it’s primarily designed for GAD, it can also provide insight into the severity of symptoms of other anxiety disorders.

 The assessment consists of seven questions that ask individuals how often, during the last two weeks, they’ve been bothered by specific anxiety-related issues.
 These questions address symptoms like feeling nervous, having trouble relaxing, and becoming easily annoyed or irritable.